 Method - removing a proportion of a sample

-- Go to the Anything icon , and select Filtering > Model Checking > Filters for Train-Test Split.
+- Go to Anything in the toolbar, and select Filter > Model Checking > Filters for Train-Test Split.

 - When prompted input the percentage of the data sources that you wish to keep.
 By default, this is set to 70%.
 Select OK.